DerwenAI/pytextrank/README.md

 0.0010	  criteria
 ```

-Run another test based on the [Williams talk](http://mike.place/2016/summarization/):
+Run another test based on [Williams](http://mike.place/2016/summarization/):

     ./stage1.py dat/ars.json > out1.json
     ./stage2.py out1.json > out2.json
-    ./stage3.py out1.json out2.json
+    ./stage3.py out1.json out2.json > out3.json
+    ./stage4.py out2.json out3.json > out4.md

-Those results show a summarization similar to that shown on slide 30.
+Those results show a summarization similar to slide 30 of the talk;
+however, this approach is more amenable to:

+  * bootstrapping work with new documents about a specific topic
+  * producing results ready for use in a search engine or recommender system